Ivan III of Russia: Legacy

 Following his second marriage, Ivan developed a complicated court ceremonial on the Byzantine model and began to use the title of "tsar" and "autocrat".
 Also during the reign of Ivan and his son, Vasily III, Moscow came to be referred to by spokesmen as the third Rome.
 Philotheos, a monk from Pskov, developed the idea of Moscow as the true successor to Byzantium and, hence, to Rome.

 An impressive building program in Moscow took place under Ivan, directed primarily by Italian artists and craftsmen.
 New buildings were erected in the Kremlin in Moscow, and its walls were strengthened and furnished with towers and gates.
 In 1475, Ivan III established the first cannon foundry of Russia in Moscow, which started native cannon production.

-The British historian J. L. I. Fennell emphasizes Ivan's military and economic success, as well as his success in centralizing control over local rulers; however, he stated that his reign was also marked by cultural depression, lack of freedom, and isolation from the West.
+The British historian John Lister Illingworth Fennell emphasizes Ivan's military and economic success, as well as his success in centralizing control over local rulers; however, he stated that his reign was also marked by cultural depression, lack of freedom, and isolation from the West.

 During Ivan's reign, "the Russian state was consolidated, Russian territory tripled in size, trade expanded, and Western contacts shaped society".
 Tatar rule formally ended and Ivan elevated the principality to a sovereign nation, leading to him to be called "Ivan the Great".
 Ivan died on 27 October 1505, and was succeeded by his son, Vasily III.